 What is a TMJ Dentist?

 There is no official “TMJ dentist” designation in dentistry.
-Dr. Hadgis is licensed as a general dentist, but he has a special interest in TMJ treatment.
-With his specialized training through the Las Vegas Institute, Dr. Hadgis can offer many different ways to treat and alleviate your TMJ pain.
+Dr. Patel is licensed as a general dentist, but has received advanced training in TMJ treatment and holds a Masters in Operative Dentistry.

 Diagnostic Process for TMJ Disorders

-Before recommending any kind of treatment, Dr. Hadgis will perform a thorough assessment of your individual case, which will include a health history, x-rays, clinical exam and neuromuscular diagnostic tests to determine the status of your bite alignment and how your facial muscles and joints are functioning in relationship to each other.
+Before recommending any kind of treatment, Dr. Patel will perform a thorough assessment of your individual case, which will include a health history, x-rays, and clinical exam.

-Dr. Hadgis will also ask questions to determine if you may have a sleep disorder such as sleep apnea, or bruxism, which is the clinical term for clenching or grinding your teeth, and can result in a cascade of symptoms.
-When he has gathered all information necessary to gain a full picture, Dr. Hadgis can then determine an individualized course of treatment.
+He will also ask questions to determine if you may have a sleep disorder such as sleep apnea, or bruxism, which is the clinical term for clenching or grinding your teeth.
+When he has gathered all information necessary to gain a full picture, Dr. Patel can then determine an individualized course of treatment.

-Dr. Hadgis will always begin with the least aggressive form of treatment, and progress as necessary.
-A simple adjustment may address the problem, or multiple steps may be required—your treatment will be uniquely suited to your unique symptomology.
+Dr. Patel will always begin with the most conservative form of treatment, and progress as necessary to relieve your symptoms.
+A simple adjustment may resolve the problem, or multiple steps may be required—your treatment will be uniquely suited to your unique symptomology.

-- Non-aspirin pain relievers or medications such as analgesics, anti-inflamatory drugs, or muscle relaxants;
+- Non-aspirin pain relievers or medications such as analgesics, anti-inflammatory drugs, or muscle relaxants;

 - Physical therapy, including relaxation techniques to control muscle tension;